-Some of our activities may also be subject to the laws of foreign jurisdictions, whether or not we are established or based in such jurisdictions.
-In the U.K., for example, the Privacy and Electronic Communications Regulations 2011 ("PECR"), implement the requirements of Directive 2009/136/EC (which amended Directive 2002/58/EC), which is known as the ePrivacy Directive.
+Internationally, virtually every jurisdiction in which we operate has established its own data security and privacy legal frameworks with which we, directly or contractually through our partners, our marketers or other third parties upon whom we rely may be required to comply, even if we are not established or based in such jurisdictions.
+An example of the type of international regulation to which we may be subject is the U.K.'s Privacy and Electronic Communications Regulations 2011 ("PECR"), which implements the requirements of Directive 2009/136/EC (which amended Directive 2002/58/EC), which is known as the ePrivacy Directive.
 The PECR regulates various types of electronic direct marketing that use cookies and similar technologies.
 The PECR also imposes sector-specific breach reporting requirements, but only as applicable to providers of particular public electronic communications services.
 Additional EU member state laws of this type may follow.